edgedb/edgedb/docs/stdlib/generic.rst

 .. eql:operator:: gteq: anytype >= anytype -> bool

-    Greater or equal operator.
+    Performs a greater than/equals comparison with operands of :eql:type:`anytype`.

-    Return ``true`` if the value of the left expression is greater than or equal to the value of the right expression.
-In EdgeQL any values can be compared to each other as long as they are of the same type:
+    This results in a :eql:type:`bool` of ``true`` if the left operand is greater than or the same value as the right operand:

     .. code-block:: edgeql-repl